fiftysevendegreesofrad/BayesianDrape/README.md

 it's stopped complaining about precision? though my results are middling. priors are kinda wrong?

 * if i go back to angles i should make a table again
+* still not using bounds
+* still not approximating gaussian prior
+* fix for sparse

+WTF the working one used slope = np.arctan(height,dist) !! not even a function! checkout and rerun testing types to be sure!

+now with the exponential approx prior it complains of precision again